edtan/edtan.github.io/_posts/2020-07-12-a-mental-model-for-jq.md

 ]
 ```

-We can't do anything with the previous filter, because the previous data
+We can't do anything with the result of the previous filter, because the
-is still in a single JSON data value (i.e. an array).
-We need to split
+output is still a single JSON data value (i.e. an array).
+We need to
-the array up into a sequence of items, so that we can run a filter on
+split the array up into a sequence of items, so that we can run a filter
-each item.
-Recall that `jq` accepts whitespace-separated JSON values.
+on each item.
+Recall that `jq` accepts whitespace-separated JSON
+values.
 This is where the `.[]` filter comes into play:

 ```sh
 $ echo '[{"name": "Ed"}, {"name": "baz"}]' | jq '.[]'